QAInsights/windows-docker-jmeter/README.md

 # JMeter Docker for Windows
 This repo helps you to run Apache JMeter in your Windows container.
 It uses the JMeter 5.1.1 on Windows Server Core with OpenJDK.

+## Build
+If you want to build this image, download this repo and use the below command in docker.

+`docker built img_from .`

 ## How to run JMeter on Windows Container?
 First you need to install Docker for Windows.
 Second, you need compatible Windows version as your base OS.
 If there is a conflict, you may not be able to run it.